 iii.
-In a Summary Judgment Hearing, Oral Argument Is Typically Not Recorded and Is Not Considered as Evidence
+In a Summary Judgment Hearing, Oral Testimony Is Not Evidence

 No live testimony may be presented at a summary judgment hearing.
-680 Conversely, a Daubert/Robinson hearing typically is recorded and included in the record on appeal.
+In contrast, a Daubert/Robinson hearing typically is recorded and included in the record on appeal.
 In a Daubert/Robinson hearing there is opportunity for live testimony and cross examination of the expert.
-681 This form of evidence is especially important when the outcome of the Daubert/Robinson hearing is case determinative.
+This form of evidence is especially important when the outcome of the Daubert/Robinson hearing is case determinative.